-Additionally, Councilwoman sits on the City Council’s Governance and Transportation & Mobility Committees.
+Additionally, Councilwoman sits on the City Council’s Governance, Inter-Governmental Relations and Transportation & Mobility Committees.
 She is also the Mayor’s Designated Liaison to Monterrey, Mexico, and Regional Representative for North America.

-In her role as City Councilwoman, Ms. Sandoval sits on the Alamo Area Metropolitan Planning Organization’s Transportation Policy Board, the Alamo Area Council of Government’s Board of Directors, and the San Antonio Mobility Coalition’s Executive Committee, and the YWCA's Wage Equity Advisory Committee.
+In her role as City Councilwoman, Ms. Sandoval sits on the Alamo Area Metropolitan Planning Organization’s Transportation Policy Board, the National League of Cities’ Transportation & Infrastructure Services Federal Advocacy Committee, the San Antonio Mobility Coalition’s Executive Committee, and the YWCA's Wage Equity Advisory Committee.